-An extremely rainy winter and spring generously fill the groundwater table, which allows the Saint-Emilion vineyard to obtain its supplies during the very dry summer.
-Only 15 mm of water felt in August.
-Clay and limestone soils favor the vines that come from them because of their ability to retain and redistribute water reserves.
-They play a regulating role; especially the soils rich in limestone, which like a sponge, supply the vines on demand.
-Throughout this year, with its contrasting climate, from one extreme to the other, the old vines, with their developed root system, finally suffer little from the summer drought.
+An extremely rainy winter and spring generously filled the groundwater table, allowing the Saint Emilion vineyard to obtain its supply during the very dry summer.
+Only 15 mm of water fell in August.
+Clay and limestone soils are well-suited to the vines because of their ability to retain and redistribute water reserves.
+They play a regulating role; especially the soils rich in limestone which, like a sponge, supply the vines on demand.
+Throughout this year, with its contrasting climate, from one extreme to the other, the older vines, with their more developed root systems, hardly suffered from the summer drought.

-The already expressive nose is characterized by a vanilla woody note associated with notes of crushed blueberries with a hint of spices.
+The already expressive nose is characterized by vanilla and oaky notes mingles with scents of crushed blueberries with a hint of spice.

-The palate is perfectly balanced by a remarkable freshness and offers a beautiful tannic structure.
-It develops aromas of fresh red fruits to end with a finish that is still slightly marked by wood but also of remarkable length.
-Franc Mayne 2016 will be accessible in its early years, while retaining real ageing potential. »
+The palate is perfectly balanced with a remarkable freshness and a beautiful tannic structure.
+It develops fresh red fruit flavours, continuing into a remarkably long finish with a hint of oak.
+Franc Mayne 2016 is accessible in its early years, while retaining real ageing potential.”

-- Terroir Limestone plateau, hillside, clays, sands on clay
+- Terroir Limestone plateau, hillside, clay, sand on clay

 - Grape varieties 90% merlot - 10% cabernet franc